Warren County License Hearing Guide

 Related Guides

-Warren DUI License Suspension & ALR Hearing: A Critical Guide
+Warren County DUI License Suspension & ALR Hearing

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-After a DUI arrest in Warren County, you have a very limited time to protect your driving privileges.
-You must request an Administrative License Revocation (ALR) hearing within 15 days of your arrest.
-This is a non-negotiable deadline.
-Missing it means you automatically lose your license.
+One of the most important things to know is that you have a very limited time to protect your driving privileges.
+Under Georgia law, you must request an ALR hearing within 15 days of your arrest.
+This is a strict deadline, and missing it will result in the automatic suspension of your driver's license.

-What Happens If You Miss the Deadline: If you fail to request an ALR hearing within the 15-day deadline, your license will be automatically suspended.
-There are very few exceptions to this rule.
-Don't delay!
+• What Happens If You Miss the Deadline: If you fail to request a hearing within 15 days, your driver's license will be automatically suspended.
+There are very limited exceptions to this rule.

 Automatic License Suspension